garretthilberling/e-commerce-backend/README.md

 * [Credits](#Credits)

 ## Description
 E-Commerce Backend is a simple backend API designed to help store owners store, update, and delete products, product categories, and product tags (descriptive key words).
-The languages and technologies used to build this application are JavaScript, ES6, Node.js, MySQL, MySQL2, Express.js, & Sequelize.
+The languages and technologies used to build this application are JavaScript ES6+, Node.js, MySQL, MySQL2, Express.js, & Sequelize.

 ## Usage
 Here is a video demonstration of how to use this app: